 If you change a schedule, previously scheduled flow runs that have not started are removed, and new scheduled flow runs are created to reflect the new schedule.

-To remove all scheduled runs for a flow deployment, you can remove the schedule via the UI.
+To remove all scheduled runs for a flow deployment, you can remove the schedule.